demonstrikkk/vibecode/DEPLOYMENT.md

    - Click "Functions" tab
    - Click on failed function to see logs
 2. Common issues:
-   - Missing environment variables
+   - Missing environment variables (especially `OPENROUTER_API_KEY` and `SECRET_KEY`)
    - Import errors (missing dependencies in requirements.txt)
    - **EMAIL VALIDATOR ERROR**: `ModuleNotFoundError: No module named 'email_validator'` - Fixed by adding `email-validator==2.1.0` to requirements.txt
-   - **PYMONGO COMPATIBILITY ERROR**: `cannot import name '_QUERY_OPTIONS' from 'pymongo.cursor'` - Fixed by updating Motor to 3.5.1 and pinning PyMongo to 4.8.0
-   - MongoDB connection timeout
 3. Test the root endpoint: `https://your-backend.vercel.app/` should return JSON with status

 ### "JWT errors"
 - Make sure `SECRET_KEY` is the same in all environments

+### "Data not persisting"
+- **This is expected!** The app uses in-memory storage
+- All user accounts and food items are cleared on server restart
+- Data persists only during your session

 ### Quick Health Check
 Visit `https://your-backend.vercel.app/` - you should see: